telstra/MessagingAPI-SDK-python/README.md

 please see here:
 <https://dev.telstra.com/content/messaging-api#operation/createSubscription>.

-The function `tls.messaging.subscription.create` can be used to create a subscription.
+The function `telstra.messaging.subscription.create` can be used to create a subscription.
 It takes the following arguments:

 - `active_days` (optional): The number of days the subscription will be active,